opencpu/opencpu-server/rpm/readme.md

 ## Debugging SELinux

-If you get mysterious permission denied errors, the problem is most likely SELinux.
+If you get mysterious permission denied errors on Fedora or CentOS, the problem is most likely SELinux.
 See also this [blog post](https://www.opencpu.org/posts/opencpu-fedora-centos/).
 [SELinux for mere mortals](http://www.redhat.com/resourcelibrary/videos/selinux-for-mere-mortals) gives a nice introduction.
 To customize security policies for your needs, start by inspecting messages in `/var/log/messages` and `/var/log/audit/audit.log`.
 To get more verbose and readable logging, install the setroubleshoot packages:

     yum install setroubleshoot setroubleshoot-server